benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- One question I always get
+- One question I always get..
-  - Do I have to switch over to TS all at once?
+  - "Do I have to switch over to TS all at once?"
-- Thanks the answer: NO!
+- Thankfully the answer: NO!
 Not at all
 - I always advise against big rewrites anyway
   - Again, the whole purpose is to deliver a better quality app for our users
   - IMO us spending weeks/months rewritting in TS is not providing enough value
+  - The ROI usually isn't there
 - I suggest taking it component by component
   - With a Babel setup, an existing JS component _can_ import a TS component no-problem
   - But we'll want to try to avoid the reverse, however
   - A TS component won't be able to get any type information from a JS component
 - There are many schools of thought on the TS configuration itself
-  - But my opinion is that if we're gonna bother using TS we should go **all in**
+  - But my opinion is that if we're gonna bother using TS, we should go **all in**
   - So being _as strict as possible_, don't allow the `any` type
   - There are many settings in the TS config and I suggest the highest level of strictness
 - Also I suggest starting with migrating utilities/helpers first